-If you would like to request documents, please do so no later than July 30, 2008, to receive them before Marathon's special meeting.
+If you would like to request documents, please do so no later than , 2008, to receive them before Marathon's special meeting.
 Please be sure to include your complete name and address in your request.
 Please see "Where You Can Find Additional Information" to find out where you can find more information about Marathon and GSL Holdings.
 You should rely only on the information contained in this joint proxy statement/prospectus in deciding how to vote on the Merger.
 Neither Marathon nor GSL Holdings has authorized anyone to give any information or to make any representations other than those contained in this joint proxy statement/prospectus.
 Do not rely upon any information or representations made outside of this joint proxy statement/prospectus.
-The information contained in this joint proxy statement/prospectus may change after the date of this joint proxy statement/prospectus.
-Do not assume after the date of this joint proxy statement/prospectus that the information contained in this joint proxy statement/prospectus is still correct.
+The information contained in this joint proxy statement/prospectus hat the information contained in this joint proxy statement/prospectus is still correct.

-The place, date and time of the Marathon special meeting is as follows: the offices of Marathon Acquisition Corp., 500 Park Avenue, 5th Floor, New York, New York, on August 6, 2008 at 10:00 a.m.
+The place, date and time of the Marathon special meeting is as follows: the offices of , New York, New York, on , 2008 at 10:00 a.m.

 We encourage you to read this joint proxy statement/prospectus carefully.
-In particular, you should review the matters discussed under the caption "RISK FACTORS" beginning on page 20.
+In particular, you should review the matters discussed under the caption "RISK FACTORS" beginning on page 15.